analogdevicesinc/MaximAI_Documentation/Guides/MAX78000 Motor Monitoring Case Study with SampleMotorDataLimerick Dataset.md

 #### Train – Test Set Distributions

-Data loader also handles the train-test data spliting operations.
+Data loader also handles the train-test data splitting operations.
 In the unsupervised learning approach, training set only includes healthy samples without any faulty condition.
 20% of the healthy data is also kept for validation set and contribute to testset as well.
 Testset afterwards include all kind of faulty ones.

 #### Label Modes